facebook-csharp-sdk/facebook-csharp-sdk.github.com/_includes/controls/placepicker-ui-control.md

 	![image](images/image37.png)

 1. Another useful feature of the [PlacePicker](/docs/reference/client/Client.Controls.PlacePicker.html) control is its location tracking capability.
 Many applications require search results that are based on the user’s current location.
 The [PlacePicker](/docs/reference/client/Client.Controls.PlacePicker.html) control takes advantage of support available in the platform to determine the current geographic location.
-To enable this feature, the **LocationTracking** property must be set to t_rue_.
+To enable this feature, the **LocationTracking** property must be set to _true_.
 Once enabled, the control returns search results for places that are within the maximum search radius from the current position, overriding the values specified by the **Latitude** and **Longitude** properties.
 Insert the following XAML markup inside the details section, adding a checkbox that will allow control of this setting.

 		<!-- location tracking -->
 		<TextBlock